aifyjs/how-to/README.md

 2. Get yourself our browser extension.
 [Download it here!](https://github.com/aifyjs/extension)

 ## Voice UX Guide
 To activate the voice UX, you either need to double tap twice on the screen, or press the `F` button thrice in succession.
-There are only two buttons on the keyboard with a notch on them, which is why `F` has been used (Idea credit [@ani4aniket](https://github.com/ani4aniket)).
+There are only two buttons on the keyboard with a notch on them, which is why `F` has been used (key choice suggestion credit [@ani4aniket](https://github.com/ani4aniket)).
 We might use the other key, `J` for other features in the future.

 You can use the following voice UX commands -